Optimal prediction for radiative transfer: A new perspective on moment closure: Abstract

 \section{Abstract}

-A direct numerical solution of the radiative transfer equation is typically expensive, since the radiative intensity depends on time, space and direction.
-An expansion in the direction variables yields an equivalent system of infinitely many moments.
-A fundamental problem is how to truncate the system.
-Various closures have been presented in the literature.
-We formulate the method of optimal prediction, a strategy to approximate the mean solution of a large system by a smaller system, for radiation moment systems.
+Moment methods are classical approaches that approximate the mesoscopic radiative transfer equation by a system of macroscopic moment equations.
+An expansion in the angular variables transforms the original equation into a system of infinitely many moments.
+The truncation of this infinite system is the moment closure problem.
+Many types of closures have been presented in the literature.
+In this note, we demonstrate that optimal prediction, an approach originally developed to approximate the mean solution of systems of nonlinear ordinary differential equations, can be used to derive moment closures.
 To that end, the formalism is generalized to systems of partial differential equations.
-Using Gaussian measures, we re-derive linear closures, such as $P_N$, diffusion, and diffusion correction closures.
-In addition, we propose a modification to existing closures.
-Although simple and with no extra cost, the newly derived crescendo-diffusion yields significantly better approximations in 1D and 2D tests.
+Using Gaussian measures, existing linear closures can be re-derived, such as $P_N$, diffusion, and diffusion correction closures.
+This provides a new perspective on several approximations done in the process and gives rise to ideas for modifications to existing closures.